Skip to main content

 console.error(`Network error (${error.statusCode}):`, error.message);

-// Attempt retry or fallback strategy
+// Retry logic or fallback

 } else if (error instanceof ValidationError) {